Blosc/caterva-scipy21/caterva_workshop.md

 Caterva only stores item size instead of the data type.
 The reasons for doing this are:

 - It provides more flexibility, allowing users to define their own custom data types via metalayers.
-- The Caterva library becomes *much* simpler, and hence maintainable.
+- The Caterva library becomes *much* simpler, and hence more maintainable.
+- New libraries can be built on top of Caterva that define their own data types (e.g. ironArray).

 +++ {"slideshow": {"slide_type": "slide"}}